 - To request a transcript, use the "Transcript Request Form" in the "downloadable forms" section in the online application.
 This form may be sent to the registrar of each college or university you've attended.
 This form is not part of the official application; it's provided to assist you in obtaining required information for your application.

 - Unacceptable transcripts include self-reported transcripts and scanned copies of unofficial transcripts.

 - Failure to submit official transcripts on time, or any misrepresentation, falsification, or omission of information, is grounds for automatic revocation of any offer of admission and financial assistance.

 When to Submit Hard Copies of Official Transcripts

 If you are accepted into the Daytime MBA program, you must then submit hard copies of official transcript(s) and translations in a sealed envelope from each college or university you attended.
 These hard copies must be submitted in conjunction with your tuition deposit at the designated deadline for your application round.

-- Three short answer questions and two essays are required for all applicants.
+Three short answer questions and 2 essays are required from all applicants.